LudusExe/Mini_Arduino_Sonar/README.md

 1. Arduino rotates the servo in small increments, scanning the environment.
 2. The ultrasonic sensor measures distances at each angle.
-3. Arduino sends the measurements to Processing via serial communication.
+4. Arduino sends the measurements to Processing via serial communication.
-4. Processing parses the data, calculates the position of each detected object, and draws it on a radar display.
+5. Processing parses the data, calculates the position of each detected object, and draws it on a radar display.
-5. Previous points fade over time, creating a “blip” effect similar to a real sonar.
+6. Previous points fade over time, creating a “blip” effect similar to a real sonar.

 ---

 ## Running the Project

 1. Connect your Arduino to the computer.
-2. Upload `MiniSonar.ino` to your Arduino board.
+2. Upload `ard_ide.ino` to your Arduino board.
-3. Open Processing and run `MiniSonar.pde`.
+3. Open Processing and run `process_sketch.py`.
 4. Update the serial port in Processing to match your Arduino (for example, `"COM3"` on Windows or `"/dev/tty.usbmodemXXXX"` on macOS).
 5. Observe the radar display as the servo sweeps and the ultrasonic sensor detects objects.